-The Department of Emergency Medicine has nine divisions, each actively involved in training and research.
+The Department of Emergency Medicine has multiple divisions, each actively involved in training and research.

 We provide didactic and bedside teaching of pediatric emergency medicine to Pediatric, Emergency Medicine, and Family Medicine residents, as well as fourth-year medical student sub-interns.
 Within the Pediatric Emergency Division, we have highly successful faculty dedicated to ultrasound, simulation, community outreach, research, and education.

 For further information contact:

 Associate Professor of Pediatrics

 The Mount Sinai Health System uses simulation to advance medical knowledge and research, improve the quality and safety of patient care, and provide an enriching and learner-friendly environment for students.
 Our simulation program provides educational opportunities for health care practitioners in various fields and stages of learning, from medical and nursing students to advanced learners.